 Stress from teaching is a very real thing and impacts all teachers at some point in time.
-The trick is to make sure that when you are dealing with stressful periods, whether from issues outside the classroom or from the inside, that you keep it from affecting your teaching and impacting your students.
-I’m going to share my personal experience with teaching related stress and how I initially didn’t deal with it well and what I did to change that around.
+The key is to make sure that when you are dealing with stressful periods, whether from issues outside the classroom or from the inside, that you keep it outside the classroom and away from your students.

-What steps can I take to relieve stress from teaching?
+What steps can you take to reduce stress from teaching English?

 Evaluate Your Workload

 If your stress is coming from work then the first thing you need to do is evaluate your workload and decide what work you need to reduce or turn down.
 While this might sound counterproductive, it is actually easier than it seems, and better for your mental and physical health.
 In fact, turning down extra work allows you to recalibrate and focus on being a better teacher.
 In turn, being a better teacher means you can command a higher pay if that’s your goal.

 Leave Work at Work – Don’t Bring It Home

 Many ESL teachers have a horrible habit of talking about work, or more aptly put, complaining about work, when they are not working.
 They complain about coworkers, students, the institution and the system.
 In essence, they’re still working by talking and complaining about it, rather than doing something else that will free them from the stress they feel in their jobs.
 When you finish your work day, hang up your boots and find something meaningful to do.
 This leads to our next point…